-MAED’s Guide to Winter Skin, Part One: Face Cleanser
+MAED’s Guide to Winter Skin: Face Cleanser

 The colder months of the year bring along holiday cheer, but they also bring along dreaded winter skin.
 We all know the importance of keeping a good skincare routine, but now that winter is headed our way we have to adjust that routine if we want to maintain skin that is healthy and vibrant.
 Welcome to Part 1 of MAED’s Guide to Winter Skin, for the next few weeks we’ll be breaking down everything you need to tackle problematic winter skin.
 Keeping your skin soft and glowy can become challenging as the temperature and humidity levels drop.
 The combination of wind, cold air and dry indoor heating suck much needed moisture right out, leaving most of us with dull, lifeless skin.
 Even worse, because of the weather change, some of us will face more issues with acne, experience itchy and inflamed skin or battle dry, flaky patches.
 According to one of MAED’s favorite dermal clinicians, James Vivian of James Vivian Dermal Therapies “skin disruptions such as breakouts and skin irritations such as eczema, dermatitis and psoriasis flare up during this time of the year.”
 He adds, “the natural exfoliation process slows down during the winter time, and that can lead to skin breakouts and congestion.”
 A few simple product swaps can make a huge difference.
 So how should you change up your face ritual?
 The first place you will want to start is with your face cleanser.